If At First You Cock It Up....

 Platoon No. 1's southernmost machine gun opens fire - but then disaster: an Event Card launches a hitherto unseen enemy force in a charge at Platoon 1.
 The Platoon members in the dip between the two ridges of Djebel Omar are caught in their sangars and cut down.
 The machine guns on the crests tear into the enemy in the dip; their crossfire causing serious damage; but the remaining enemy groups, inspired by the Local Big man, who was with the force that has made its way from the Plateau, then overwhelm the machine gun nests.
 Suddenly 1st Platoon has been wiped out.

-With some of my men away on high ground, and my base surrounded on three sides by enemy who outnumber me this is suddenly starting to have an unpleasant "Greasy Grass" vibe...
+With some of my men some distance away on high ground, and my base surrounded on three sides by enemy who outnumber me, this is suddenly starting to have an unpleasant "Greasy Grass" vibe...

 Up on the Plateau the Sappers lay charges at the mosque; detonating these before getting back in their truck and heading back to the base via the north entrance to the Plateau, picking up no. 1 Platoon's truck on the way.
 Meanwhile the tank and armoured car come down off the plateau and also head for the base; as does Platoon 3.

 Another force of enemy open fire on the armoured car, but cause no problems.
 Then, suddenly, Cpt.
 Marden commanding Tank No. 1 is wounded by a sniper...

 At the base there is incoming fire from Djebel Barga, but the enemy on Omar content themselves with a desultory fire down into the vehicle pool.
 The artillery crew are now all casualties (two wounded gunners Willis and Miles, continuing to fire their gun) and the mortar crews also start to suffer.